Impact

 Our column, newsletter, and e-learning platform aim to educate our users about their electronics and energy use, the production and disposal of e-waste, and the energy transition more broadly.
 If this education can motivate and bring about behavioral changes, it also has the potential to indirectly reduce the environmental and ecological footprints of our users.

-In this context, it is worth noting that the production of non-renewable energy has a significant negative impact of the environment.
+In this context, it is worth noting that the production of non-renewable energy has a significant negative impact on the environment.
 By transitioning over to renewable energy sources, it is possible to develop and meet our energy needs in a more sustainable manner — especially if the reuse and circularity of resources is at the heart of this transition for both companies and consumers.

 The production of electronics consumes energy and water, is largely dependent on the mining of finite raw materials, and emits toxic chemicals.
 More specifically, the mining for metal, minerals, and raw materials used in electronics can cause habitat destruction, soil and water contamination, and greenhouse gas emissions.
 Additionally, the incorrect disposal of e-waste often results in toxic chemicals being leached into the ground and surrounding freshwater.
-By using of electronics and reducing e-waste, it is however possible to reduce and mitigate some of these adverse effects.
+By using electronics responsibly and reducing e-waste, it is however possible to reduce and mitigate some of these adverse effects.
 (You can read about practical ways to do this here.)

 How can you support The E-Waste Column?